 When writing your ghost story, don’t be afraid of withholding information.
 Remember: your readers, by the very act of reading, have activated their imaginations.
 Use this against them!
 Don’t bog them down with long visual descriptions of a gruesome specter; I guarantee whatever you describe will not be nearly as scary as what they come up with on their own.
 After all, they know what frightens them most, you do not.

 My most extreme example of this is The Morgan House, in which the entire climax is left unclear.
 I offer only a few words of explanation, just enough to guide the reader’s imagination down a suitably dark path.
-A less severe example can be found near the end of The Room with the Dolls.
+A less severe example can be found near the end of Anniversary.

 Another way you can introduce an element of the unknown is to limit how often you use trope words.
 If you’re constantly mentioning ghosts or vampires, then the reader knows exactly what they’re up against.
 By not attaching a label to your entity, you produce doubt.
 Doubt makes people uncomfortable, which makes them easier to scare.